HOME-LIFE

 RICE

-Brown and wild rice will stay fresh for 6-8 months in your pantry and 8-12 months in the fridge.
-While white rice can last 3 to 5 years.
+Brown and wild rice will stay fresh for 6–8 months in your pantry and 8–12 months in the fridge.
+While white rice can last 3 to 5 years in its original package.

 OATS